Things to do at Longleat Safari Park review

 When are they open?

 Longleat is open for most of the year but it does shut for a few days over winter.
-For up to date opening times and dates please follow this link.
+For up-to-date opening times and dates please visit their website.

 Dog friendly?